Automation and Control: A Human's Guide to Our Automated World

 Best Practices for Design and Implementation

-1. Start with a Modular and Scalable Design
+1. Design for Growth: Be Modular and Scalable

 2. Prioritize User-Friendly Interfaces (HMI)